-Authority for the day-to-day management of the fund will be devolved to the Finance Officer who will determine the proportion of costs of an activity which should be charged to public or non-public funds.
+Authority for the day-to-day management of school charges and remissions will be devolved to the Business Manager who will advise the determination of the proportion of costs of an activity which should be charged to public or non-public funds.
 Staff organising activities must do so within the provisions of this policy.
 Plans, at the draft stage, should be submitted to the senior leadership team for consideration and approval.

 The head teacher has the responsibility for monitoring and evaluating the implementation of the policy.